 The goats at the WEToursATL booth received A LOT of attention.

 Plenty of healthy eating options and guidance was available at Jamboree.

 The virtual reality goggles in the Atlanta Fulton County Public Library booth were a hit with the kids.

 In what’s become a regular fixture, not only at Jamboree but at most every Atlanta BeltLine event, Atlanta Police Department Path Force officers were on hand, not only to help ensure the safety of attendees, but also to again demonstrate the incredible power of community-based policing.
 You saw examples of it time and again during the course of the afternoon.

 Washington Park Jamboree and Play Day would not be possible without the generous support of our sponsors.
 The Atlanta BeltLine Partnership sincerely thanks Kaiser Permanente of Georgia, the Morgens West Foundation and Children’s Healthcare of Atlanta for bringing this year’s event to life and The Atlanta Opera and the Atlanta Jazz Festival for providing the great entertainment.
 We’d also like to thank the Washington Park Conservancy and the Washington Park Tennis Association for their help in spreading the word in their communities about our event.
 As always, much thanks to our longtime Play Day partner, Atlanta ContactPoint, engaging children and adults through the power of play.

 Thanks to everyone for coming out to Washington Park on an unusually warm Saturday and for embracing the new musical components of our festival.
 We look forward to bringing you an even better Washington Park Jamboree and Play Day in 2019!
 Here’s a link to an album of some of the best photos from the day.
-Our next two events are A Slice of Summer, the second annual fundraiser celebrating our Supporter Perks program, and the Westside 5K/8K on July 14.
+Our next two events are A Slice of Summer and the Westside 5K/8K on July 14.
 Please consider supporting these events if you haven’t already done so!